masonanders/signup-form-prototype/README.md

 [See the form live!](https://masonanders.github.io/signup-form-prototype/)

-This is a prototype `Sign up` form built using React.
-This project was part of a coding challenge and is meant to showcase my abilities in using React as a Frontend Engineer.
+This is a prototype `Sign up` form built using React and JavaScript.
+This project was part of a coding challenge and is meant to showcase my abilities in using React and JavaScript as a Frontend Engineer.

 ## Form Requirements